ThomNardou/P_OO-SpaceInvaders/README.md

 5. Survive as long as you can and get the highest score possible.

 ## Important!
-The project is still in progress, but you already have the menu, but you can make your own modifications.
+The project is still in progress, but you already have the menu and player and ennemy movements, but you can make your own modifications.

 ---